SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ## Deleting a deployment

-Use helm to delete a release:
+Use Helm to delete a release:

 ```
 # in this case relative to the solace-kubernetes-quickstart/solace directory
 ../../helm/helm delete XXXX-XXXX
 ```

-Note: in some releases helm may return an error even delete was successful.
+Note: in some releases Helm may return an error even delete was successful.

 Check what has remained from the deployment, which should only return a single line with svc/kubernetes.